The Table Shows Ordered Pairs For A Polynomial Function F

 Identifying Roots (Zeros): Where the Function Intersects the x-axis

 The roots (also called zeros) of a polynomial function are the x-values where the function's graph intersects the x-axis.
-At these points, f(x) = 0.
+Practically speaking, at these points, f(x) = 0.
 Finding roots from a table of ordered pairs is straightforward if you're lucky, and insightful even if you're not.

 Direct Observation